 - Resulting in lower spiritual level

-A permanent reduction in the proportion of the subtle basic Tama component and the related characteristics mentioned above come about only with sustained spiritual practice according to the six basic laws of spiritual practice.
+A permanent reduction in the proportion of the subtle basic Tama component and the related characteristics mentioned above come about only with sustained spiritual practice according to the six basic laws of spiritual practice and will help us in our life after death.
 Psychological improvements with self-help books or trying to be nice are at best superficial and temporary.

 6.1 Importance of the mental state at the time of death